Aaron0696/BtwnANOVAPowSim/README.md

 ### Alpha

-This is the alpha value used for significance testing, defaults to p = 0.05 as per convention.
+This is the alpha value used for significance testing, defaults to 0.05 as per convention.

 ## Step Two: Condition Parameters

-The next step is inputting the population parameters for the simulation.
+The next step is inputting the **population parameters** for the simulation.

 <img src="./pictures/step2_1.png" alt="step2_1.jpg" width="700" height="400"/>